"You are one of the most interesting, talented writers I know"A.G.

 The fundamentals are the “truth.”
 In our research we make a proactive effort not to be tribal and avoid checking ourselves into either the bull or bear cave.
 If you are truly trying to be a truth seeker, you need to have an open mind – something you won’t be able to have if you are a permanent resident of either cave.
 When we are analyzing a company we are considering buying (we don’t short), we seek out bearish arguments from bears who have done their own primary research.
 Bears’ words won’t harm us.

 We don’t take their views as a personal insult but as a gift that can help us discover the truth.
 If they show us a hole in our thesis, I’ll change my mind – I won’t buy the stock, and I may even sell it if I own it.
 I will thank them – they spared me the pain that would have come when time discovered the fundamentals.
-(If investment strategy is a topic that interests you, you can read about how we do it at IMA in detail here).

 By Jewish law, a court will not accept a capital punishment verdict if it was delivered by an unanimous decision of 23 judges who decide upon capital cases.
 Yes, you read that right.
 There has to be at least one dissenting opinion for the death penalty verdict to be accepted.
 The court wants to make sure there was at least one voice in the proceedings that forced judges to confront the opposing argument.
 In other words, the court wants to make sure the decision was not merely tribal.